simonhac/FroniusPusher/README.md

 - Fronius for their Solar API documentation
 - The Next.js team for an excellent framework
-- Chart.js contributors for the visualization library
+- Chart.js contributors for the visualisation library